 These hazardous products are divided into six classes based on their specific hazards:

-It is important to note that the WHMIS program covers not all chemicals and hazardous materials used in the workplace.
+It is important to note that the online WHMIS certification covers not all chemicals and hazardous materials used in the workplace.
 For example, consumer products, such as cleaning products and personal care items, are not typically covered by the program.

 The Workplace Hazardous Materials Information System (WHMIS) is a critical component of workplace safety in Canada.
 Therefore, employers are responsible for the WHMIS training of their workers and need to develop and implement an effective WHMIS program to protect workers from the health and safety hazards associated with hazardous materials in the workplace.